 There is a saying, “If all you have is a hammer, every problem looks like a nail.”
 In a pinch, you might be able to use a hammer in place of a screwdriver or wrench, but you can be much more efficient with the correct tool.
 One of the most confusing aspects of Word is that there is often more than one way to do a given job.
 Sometimes one is clearly superior; at other times it may be hard to decide which is best (often the ramifications of your choice will not become evident until much farther down the line when you have invested too much time and effort in your decision to change it).
 The best way to prepare yourself for such decisions is to become familiar with the tools that are available to you; you will certainly never decide to use a feature you are unaware of.
 That is why I always suggest to new users that, whenever they have a little free time, they explore and experiment.
 As you become more comfortable in Word, you may want to customize it.

 Investigate every menu, every dialog.
 Get in the habit of asking yourself, “What does this mean?”
 “What is this for?”
 “What does this do?”
 “What could I do with this?”
 As mentioned earlier, most dialogs provide context-sensitive help (the question mark button at the top right).
 Click on that button and then on the feature you don’t understand.
-Even if the popup help doesn’t tell you everything you need to know, it may use terminology that will help you find a fuller explanation in Word’s Help file.
+Even if the popup help doesn’t tell you everything you need to know, it may use terminology that will help you find a fuller explanation in Word’s Help file (or online, using a search engine or by asking questions in the Microsoft Community forums).
 You can also browse in the Help file (perhaps using the Contents view for a more organized ramble) to discover new features.

 One Word feature that is very helpful is ScreenTips.
 When you hover your mouse over a toolbar or scroll bar button or status bar section, a popup box will tell you (briefly, sometimes even cryptically) what the button or control does.
 If you are not seeing these tips, open the Customize dialog (by choosing Tools | Customize or by right-clicking on the menu bar or any toolbar and choosing Customize or by double-clicking on an empty space on any toolbar).
 On the Options tab of the Customize dialog, be sure the box for “Show ScreenTips on toolbars” is checked.